Legion College is planned for April

-Denise Milton, chairwoman of the Department of Minnesota Training Committee, announced this month that Legion College is scheduled for October at Camp Ripley.
+CAMP RIPLEY — Denise Milton, chairwoman of the Department of Minnesota Training Committee, announced that Legion College is scheduled for April at Camp Ripley.

 “It is for any Legion member,” she said, “who wishes to improve their knowledge of the Legion or improve their leadership skills.
 It is not aimed at so-called elite members.”

-Legion College begins at 5 p.m.
-Friday, Oct.
-16, in the Education and Training Center at Camp Ripley and ends at noon Sunday, Oct.
-18. Tuition is $150 and covers class materials and housing.
+The next Legion College begins at 5 p.m.
+Thursday, April 8, in the Education and Training Center at Camp Ripley and ends at noon Sunday, April 11.
+Tuition is $150 and covers class materials and housing.
 Students stay right at the center.

 The prerequisites are having finished the online Legion Boot Camp through the National website, legion.org, and bring a laptop computer.